Q: Who are you and who runs this website?

 Q: What do the purple colors denote in the Technical Data sections?

-A: Since the publication of the Macross Chronicle beginning in 2008, new information from the Chronicle is distinguished in purple.
+A: The purple colors are to note information taken from the Macross Chronicle, which began publication in 2008.
 The color code is more for the aid of translators and fans trying to keep a track of what is new information versus what has already been translated and published.
+If a particular vehicle was created in 2008 or later, it is not necessary to color code the trivia and should be understood that written trivia for nearly all post-2008 vehicles is derived from the Macross Chronicle.

-Q: How do you create the color pictures?
+Q: How do you create the colors for the pictures?

 Q: Why is Macross II: Lovers Again listed as a "parallel world" on the Macross Mecha Manual?